julien-ratouit/julien-ratouit/README.md

 - 👋 Hi, I’m @julien-ratouit
-- 👀 I’m interested in web technologies
+- 👀 I’m interested in cloud and new AI's way to build apps
-- 🌱 I’m currently learning kotlin and django
+- 🌱 I’m currently learning about google cloud and AI coding enviroment
 - 📫 contact me at ratouitj@gmail.com

 <!---